Crystalnix/Termius-Documentation/ios/quick_start/basic_host.md

 ## Add a basic host

-Make sure you're in the `home` screen.
-The `Home` screen is the first screen that will appear when you'll open the app for the first time.
+Make sure you're in the `Hosts` screen.
+The `Hosts` screen is the first screen that will appear when you'll open the app for the first time.
 Now, follow the instructions on the screen, `start by adding a new host`.
 Tap `New Host` and a new window will pop up.

 > ***!*** If you run Termius for the first time, a prompt asking you to allow notifications will pop up, click ‘Allow’ (recommended).